Night at the Museum: Secret of the Tomb: Home media

-Night at the Museum: Secret of the Tomb was released on Blu-ray and DVD on March 10, 2015.
+Night at the Museum: Secret of the Tomb was released on Blu-ray and DVD on March 10, 2015, by 20th Century Fox Home Entertainment.
 The film debuted in second place on the home media charts behind The Hunger Games: Mockingjay – Part 1.
+Overall, Night at the Museum: Secret of the Tomb was the eighth best-selling film on home video with 1.5 million units sold and earning a revenue of $24.2 million.